-But Spiritualists, as a class of religionists, recognize a broad and free platform, that includes every phase of reform ; therefore cheerfully and cordially extend the right hand of fellowship to our Universalist brethren, as \co-laborers and religious reformists.
+But Spiritualists, as a class of religionists, recognize a broad and free platform, that includes every phase of reform; therefore cheerfully and cordially extend the right hand of fellowship to our Universalist brethren, as co-laborers and religious reformists.
 Indeed, we recognize the fact that Universalism and infidelity, so-called by self-styled evangelical Christians, paved the way for the ushering in of the new Spiritual Dispensation.

-Infidelity and Universalism liberalized the minds of the people by dispeling the fear of the devil and When we hear the song of the soaring lark w hell torments from the minds of thinkers, so that may be sure the entire atmosphere between us an the spirit world was enabled to get a hearing from the loved ones left behind.
+Infidelity and Universalism liberalized the minds of the people by dispeling the fear of the devil and hell torments from the minds of thinkers, so that the spirit world was enabled to get a hearing from the loved ones left behind.